dancer1325/protocolbuffers-website/content/programming-guides/dos-donts.md

 type = "docs"
 +++

-Clients and servers are never updated at exactly the same time - even when you try to update them at the same time.
-One or the other may get rolled back.
-Don’t assume that you can make a breaking change and it'll be okay because the client and server are in sync.
+* clients and servers are NEVER updated | same time
+    * Reason: 🧠 one may get rolled back 🧠
+* do NOT assume that you can make a breaking change
+    * Reason: 🧠 client and server are in sync 🧠

 <a id="dont-re-use-a-tag-number"></a>

 ## **Don't** Re-use a Tag Number {#reuse-number}

+* NEVER re-use a tag number
+    * Reason: 🧠 messes up deserialization 🧠
-Never re-use a tag number.
-It messes up deserialization.
-Even if you think no one is using the field, don’t re-use a tag number.
-If the change was live ever, there could be serialized versions of your proto in a log somewhere.
-Or there could be old code in another server that will break.
+        * _Example1:_ if the change was live ever -> there could be serialized versions of your proto | log somewhere
+        * _Example2:_ old code | another server / will break

 <a id="do-reserve-tag-numbers-for-deleted-fields"></a>

 ## **Do** Reserve Tag Numbers for Deleted Fields {#reserve-tag-numbers}

-When you delete a field that's no longer used, reserve its tag number so that no one accidentally re-uses it in the future.
-Just `reserved 2, 3;` is enough.
-No type required (lets you trim dependencies!).
-You can also reserve names to avoid recycling now-deleted field names: `reserved "foo", "bar";`.
+* if you delete a field / NO longer used -> reserve
+    * its tag number or
+        * Reason: 🧠 no one accidentally re-uses it | future 🧠
+        * _Example:_ `reserved 2, 3;`
+    * names / avoid recycling now-deleted field names
+        * _Example:_ `reserved "foo", "bar";`

 <a id="do-reserve-numbers-for-deleted-enum-values"></a>

 ## **Do** Reserve Numbers for Deleted Enum Values {#reserve-deleted-numbers}

-When you delete an enum value that's no longer used, reserve its number so that no one accidentally re-uses it in the future.
-Just `reserved 2, 3;` is enough.
+* if you delete an enum value / NO longer used -> reserve its
+    * number
+        * Reason: 🧠 no one accidentally re-uses it | future 🧠
+        * _Example:_ `reserved 2, 3;`
-You can also reserve names to avoid recycling now-deleted value names: `reserved "FOO", "BAR";`.
+    * names / avoid recycling now-deleted value names
+        * _Example:_ `reserved "FOO", "BAR";`

 <a id="dont-change-the-type-of-a-field"></a>

 ## **Don't** Change the Type of a Field {#change-type}

+* TODO:
 Almost never change the type of a field; it'll mess up deserialization, same as re-using a tag number.
 The
 [protobuf docs](/programming-guides/proto2#updating)